priyansh06rawat/Movie_Recommander/README.md

 ## API Information

-This application uses the OMDb API with key: `24118512`
+This application uses the OMDb API and requires an API key.
+The key is configured through the environment variable `OMDB_API_KEY`.

 ## User Preferences